ansleybrown1337/lysimeter-analysis/documentation/Weather Input Data Formatting.md

 ## Required Columns

-These columns are required to perform the ASCE Penman-Monteith (ASCE PM) daily calculation for reference evapotranspiration (ETr) using the pyfao56 library.
+These columns are required to perform the ASCE Penman-Monteith (ASCE PM) daily calculation for reference evapotranspiration (ETr).

 | Column Name         | Description                                                    |
 |---------------------|----------------------------------------------------------------|